Attesting Workload Identity for Compliance: A CISO's Guide

 Engage with NHIMG to access their resources and expertise.
 Taking the first steps toward a secure workload identity management strategy is crucial for compliance and overall security.

-By leveraging NHIMG's knowledge, CISOs can build a more robust and compliant security framework.
+By using NHIMG's knowledge, CISOs can build a more robust and compliant security framework.

 Conclusion